edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

   Do you want to initialize a new project?
 [Y/n]
   > Y

-  Specify the name of EdgeDB instance to use with this project
+  Specify the name of Gel instance to use with this project
   [default: phoenix_github_oauth]:
   > github_oauth

-  Checking EdgeDB versions...
+  Checking Gel versions...
-  Specify the version of EdgeDB to use with this project [default: 2.x]:
+  Specify the version of Gel to use with this project [default: x.x]:
-  > 2.x
+  > x.x

   Do you want to start instance automatically on login? [y/n]
   > y